Little Member Education Programs

 If you have any questions, please email Patrick Wood at pwood@co-mo.coop.
 If you plan to use any of the items below, let us know that too!
 You are welcome to use it how you want/need.
 We are just curious where it is being used and would love to hear your plans to see if you are adding elements we would like to admire and acquire!

-This is a Flat Stanley-inspired program where students are encouraged to color in a Lineman Larry, cut him out, and take pictures teaching him about what they are learning about in school, or simply take Lineman Larry on fun adventures.
-In return, Lineman Larry wants to teach them as well!
+This is a Flat Stanley-inspired program where students are encouraged to color in a Lineman Larry, or Kilowatt Katie, cut them out, and take pictures teaching them about what they are learning about in school, or simply take Lineman Larry or Kilowatt Katie on fun adventures.
+In return, Lineman Larry and Kilowatt Katie want to teach them as well!
 That is where the book comes in!
-The book highlights a day in the life of a lineman.
+The book highlights a day in the life of a lineworker.

 Feel free to customize all of these how you want/need!

-Cat and Duck is a children’s book that teaches about electric cooperatives.
+The first Cat and Duck children’s book teaches about electric cooperatives.
 When the power goes out at Cat and Duck’s house, they hop into their Anywhere and Everywhere Machine to learn about what cooperatives are, how they started, how they are powered, and how important they are to the members they serve!

-Below, you will find a readable digital version of the book.
-You are welcome to link to your website along with a PDF link for the book if you would like to have it printed by your local printer.
-Again, we used Modern Litho here in Missouri, who did an outstanding job!
+Below, you will find a readable digital version of the books.
+You are welcome to link to your website along with a PDF link for the books if you would like to have them printed by your local printer.
+Again, we used Modern Litho here in Missouri, who does an outstanding job!
 You will also find a PDF link for the digital version of the book, as well as some PNG images to use!

 Meet the Team